andreabradpitto/Experimental-robotics-laboratory/README.md

 # Andrea Pitto's Experimental robotics laboratory exercises
-This is the repository for the exercises of the Robotics engineering class Experimental robotics laboratory
+This is the repository for all the exercises of the Robotics engineering class Experimental robotics laboratory

 ## Instructions